gvwilson/sensibleadventures/nardica/nardica.md

 "The reciprocating rod's bent again.
 Mr. Mishra will straighten it out if I take it in before he gets busy.
 It won't cost anything,"
-she added hastily as her aunt opened her mouth to object.
+she added hastily as her foster mother opened her mouth to object.
 "Not if I do a couple of odd jobs for him."

 Aunt Naggie nodded.